 Whether it's a boujee press event, a hot date with her husband-to-be, or she just wants to stroll into the office in a sassy outfit, Christina's washing machine (and laundry basket) work overtime.
-From casual fits and activewear to formal LBDs, it's essential her washer is ready to launder, so limescale, blockages, and bacteria are an absolute no-no.
+From casual fits to activewear to formal LBDs, it's essential her washer is ready to launder, so limescale, blockages, and bacteria are an absolute no-no.

 With a landlord that lives in Australia, it's essential that she keeps her white goods in good working order.
-She tried the Vamoosh washing machine cleaner (opens in new tab) in her BEKO branded machine and was pleased with the results.
-With thick, long, curly hair, the hair dissolving technology was definitely something that sparked her interest in this product, and the low price point means she can run this in her machine every couple of months, without it breaking the bank.
+She tried the Vamoosh washing machine cleaner (opens in new tab) in her BEKO-branded machine and was pleased with the results.
+With thick, long, curly hair, the hair-dissolving technology was definitely something that sparked her interest in this product, and the low price point means she can run this in her machine every couple of months without it breaking the bank.

-She's currently testing the Ecoegg Washing Machine Detox Tablets and will be sure to report back once she has
+She's currently testing the Ecoegg Washing Machine Detox Tablets and will be sure to report back once she has.